dionhaefner/pyhpc-benchmarks/README.md

 Lessons I learned by assembling these benchmarks: (your mileage may vary)

 - The performance of Jax seems very competitive, both on GPU and CPU.
+It is consistently among the top implementations on CPU, and shows the best performance on GPU.
-- Numba is a great choice on CPU if you don't mind writing explicit for loops (which can be more readable than a vectorized implementation).
+- Numba is a great choice on CPU if you don't mind writing explicit for loops (which can be more readable than a vectorized implementation), being slightly faster than Jax with little effort.
 - If you have embarrasingly parallel workloads, speedups of > 1000x are easy to achieve on high-end GPUs.
 - Tensorflow is not great for applications like ours, since it lacks tools to apply partial updates to tensors (in the sense of `tensor[2:-2] = 0.`).
-- Don't bother using Pytorch or Tensorflow on CPU.
+- Don't bother using Pytorch or Tensorflow on CPU (you won't get much faster than NumPy).
 - CuPy is nice!
 Often you don't need to change anything in your NumPy code to have it run on GPU (with decent, but not outstanding performance).
 - Reaching Fortran performance on CPU with vectorized implementations is hard :)